Dana (DAN) Q2 2017 Results - Earnings Call Transcript

 Just a quick follow up on Brian's question on CapEx.

-So, when you sort of look at your plan over the next few years, obviously the plan has been to see that shrink pretty considerably once you're over the hump on the launches (43:31).
+So, when you sort of look at your plan over the next few years, obviously the plan has been to see that shrink pretty considerably once you're over the hump on the launches.
 Is that still the expectation or can some of the strengths you've seen in your various end-markets require more CapEx?

 Jonathan M. Collins - Dana, Inc.